sundarnagarajan/rdp-xl200c-linux/README.md

 # Linux on the RDP XL-200C Mini PC

 ## Where have we reached?
-Apparently the device can boot Linux from my remastered Ubuntu 16.04 and 18.04 ISO
+Apparently the device can boot Linux from the pre-created remastered Ubuntu 16.04 and 18.04 ISO on my  [rdp-thinbook-linux](https://github.com/sundarnagarajan/rdp-thinbook-linux) repository
 - Wifi does not work (18.04)
 - Audio out (18.04) is too loud with a buzzing noise